Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 **Short Visibility**:
 - Only active, non-archived, non-hidden shorts appear in feed
-- User privacy settings don't affect shorts visibility (all active shorts shown)
+- **Current behaviour**: Profile visibility settings (profileVisibility in the Profile spec) do not hide a user's active shorts from the Shorts feed.
+This may differ from how photo posts are filtered in other parts of the app.
 - Blocked users' shorts may be filtered (inferred)

 **Content Filtering**: